StellarF: A Physics-Informed LoRA Framework for Stellar Flare Forecasting with Historical & Statistical Data: Literature Review

 \textbf{Pre-trained Language Models (PLMs).} With the development of pre-trained language models (e.g., BERT \cite{devlin2019bert}, GPT series), increasing research applies them to time series analysis.
 Chronos \cite{ansari2024chronos} converts time series data into token sequences, leveraging language model architectures, pre-training on large-scale heterogeneous datasets, and data augmentation techniques to enhance generalization, demonstrating excellent zero-shot prediction performance.

-Notwithstanding Transformer models' remarkable achievements in general time series prediction, explorations in the astronomical domain—particularly for stellar flare prediction—remain relatively scarce.
-This paper integrates Transformer models with stellar flare prediction, building on Flare, we further enrich data processing and propose a novel StellarF framework that fuses a ``Flare Record Module" with a ``Flare Statistical Feature Module", exploring a multi-dimensional feature interaction mechanism suitable for stellar flare prediction.
-This provides new technical pathways and solutions for stellar flare prediction research.
+Notwithstanding time series methods' remarkable achievements in general time series prediction, explorations in the astronomical domain---particularly for stellar flare forecasting---remain relatively scarce.
+To address this gap, we proposes StellarF, based on large language models (LLMs), that combines a unified preprocessing pipeline, multimodal feature representation enhancements, and physics-informed constraints.
+This provides new technical pathways for stellar flare forecasting research, with Section 3 detailing the framework's architecture.